gwu-cs-sysprog/lectures/11/01_lecture.md

 - Run the `get_uidgid` program I placed in `/tmp/`.
     What is the expected output?
 	What do you observe?
-- What happens if we enable the program to create files while using the `set-*-id` bits?
+- What happens if we enable a program to create files while using the `set-*-id` bits?
-	Run the following program in your home directory, passing as arguments the names of files you want to create.
-	Check out the owner of the files.
-    The following program, that is setuid in `/tmp/`, and have on of your peers create files, and `ls -l` to see who owns them.
+    Lets use the following program that will create a file named after each command line arguments.

 	``` c
 	#include <stdio.h>